 Microbiome: the last human organ Speaker: Álex Mira, PhD Institution: Center for Advanced Research in Publich Health (CSISP).
 FISABIO Institute, Valencia.
-Place: CIPF conference room Abstract: Next-generation sequencing and metagenomic technologies have
+Place: CIPF conference room Abstract: Next-generation sequencing and metagenomic

 Microbiome: the last human organ